RSSchermer/entitytled/README.md

 ### Creating a delete action

-A delete action can be created by calling the `delete` method on the companion object, which takes the id of the entity to be deleted as an argument:
+A delete action can be created by calling the `delete` method on the companion object, which takes the ID of the entity to be deleted as an argument:

 ```scala
 val deleteAction = Movie.delete(38)